Tenderly/tenderly-actions/README.md

 ## Release procedure

 ### Prerequisites
-- Having an NPM account with the permissions to publish and unpublish packages
+- Having an NPM account with the permissions to publish and unpublish packages.

 ### Release order
 `@tenderly/actions-test` depends on `@tenderly/actions` as it uses definitions from that package.